Popjay6611/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-pwd -used to print the current working directory path
+la -uesd to display the content list of the working directory